Fiestas and events in Majorca on Friday / Saturday

 MUSIC

 Alcudia.
-21.00: Alcudia Jazz Festival - Julian Vaughn Quartet.
+21.00: Alcudia Jazz Festival - Roger Mas Trio and Laia Cagigal: Roger Mas (keyboards); Marc Ayza (drums); Marko Lohikari (double bass); Laia Cagigal (vocals).
 Auditorium, Plaça Porta Mallorca.
 12 euros.

+Deya.
+From 16.00: M.E.M.O., Brice, Monsters of Palma and many more.
+Art exhibitions, artisan products, food trucks; festival of art-electronica.
+Various places in Deya.
+15 euros for performances. www.ticketib.com.

 Comments